Become a Citizen: Get Information on the Naturalization Journey

 9. Understand your rights and responsibilities as a U.S. citizen.

-On (or around) September 16, 2023, AILA, in partnership with NALEO Educational Fund and the National Partnership for New Americans, will host naturalization workshops across the country that offer free or low-cost assistance to legal permanent residents eligible to apply for U.S. citizenship.
-See the schedule of 2023 Citizenship Day Events where you can get help from an attorney.
-The events include information on how to sign up if you are seeking help naturalizing.
-Stay tuned because more events will be added to this list as they are planned.
+On (or around) September 21, 2024, AILA, in partnership with NALEO Educational Fund, the National Partnership for New Americans, Citizenshipworks, and the New Americans Campaign, will host naturalization workshops across the country that offer free or low-cost assistance to legal permanent residents eligible to apply for U.S. citizenship.
+Stay tuned for details about 2024 events.

 Have questions now?
 NALEO Educational Fund operates a toll-free bilingual Spanish and English national hotline (1-888-839-8682) from 8:00 am to 8:00 pm (ET), Monday through Friday.
 The hotline is staffed by fully trained operators who are able to answer basic questions about the naturalization process and refer callers to application assistance resources in their communities.
 People can text and speak with a live operator regarding any questions they may have about the requirements for obtaining U.S. citizenship or where to find assistance in their area.